soring323/ridges/evaluator/datasets/polyglot/robot-name/instructions.md

 The names must be random: they should not follow a predictable sequence.
 Using random names means a risk of collisions.
-Your solution must ensure that every existing robot has a unique name.
+Every robot ever created should have a unique name.